-Mdina, also known as the silent city, is a fortified city perched on top of a hill.
-With a story that traces back to over 4000 years ago, Mdina has witnessed many different stages of history of Malta.
+Mdina, also known as the silent city, is a fortified city perched atop a hill.
+With a story that traces back to over 4000 years ago, Mdina has witnessed many different stages of the history of Malta.
 With each colonizer came different uses of the city as well as renovations.
-Today it’s one of the most visited place by tourists as well as being close to the hearts of locals.
-Apart from the museums and craft shops, it’s known for having the best chocolate cake on the island as well as some delicious ice-cream.
+Today, it’s one of the most visited places by tourists and is close to the hearts of locals.
+Apart from the museums and craft shops, it’s known for having the best chocolate cake on the island and some delicious ice cream.
 Plan an afternoon stroll here and stay until dusk.

 7. Ċitadella (Gozo)

 Citadella is an iconic landmark in Gozo.
 Just like Mdina, it is a fortified city on one of the highest positions of the island.
-And due to Gozo’s small size it’s visible from anywhere in Gozo.
-It’s light design make it particularly stunning during the night time.
-Citadella was built in 1500 BC with many additions over the years, and just like Mdina it’s passed through many of the island’s colonizers.
+And due to Gozo’s small size, it’s visible from anywhere in Gozo.
+Its light design makes it particularly stunning during the nighttime.
+Citadella was built in 1500 BC with many additions over the years, and just like Mdina, it’s passed through many of the island’s colonizers.
 Plan a visit here around sunset for a magical feel.
-Have a drink at a winebar, take in the views and enjoy the silence.
+Have a drink at a wine bar, take in the views and enjoy the silence.

 8. The Red Tower (Mellieha)

-It’s official name is Saint Agatha’s Tower and it was built as a watchtower between 1647 and 1649 and manned during both wars.
-The fort is unique in it’s castle-like structure.
-The tower is open to visitors and inside you can see the original floor and walls.
-From on top of the tower you can see stunning views of Malta, Gozo and Comino.
+Its official name is Saint Agatha’s Tower, and it was built as a watchtower between 1647 and 1649 and manned during both wars.
+The fort is unique in its castle-like structure.
+The tower is open to visitors; inside, you can see the original floor and walls.
+From the top of the tower, you can see stunning views of Malta, Gozo and Comino.

 Enjoy a refreshing getaway while learning English at a prestigious school in Malta.